-Basic Concepts for Professional Nursing Process
+NURS 1410 (CL) (4:3:3) Basic Concepts for Professional Nursing Process

 Study of the major concepts basic to the curriculum conceptual framework in order to assure an orientation to nursing as a professional endeavor.
-The focus of clinical activity is on the application of the concepts to the clinical practice of nursing.
-Completion of this course, with a grade of C or better, is required for progression to 2000 level and subsequent nursing courses by all Licensed Vocational Nurses who enter the program.
+The focus of clinical activity is on the application of these major concepts to the clinical practice of nursing.
+Completion of this course, with a grade of C or better, is required for progression to subsequent nursing courses by all Licensed Vocational Nurses who enter the program.
 (Prerequisite: Licensed Vocational / Practical Nurse and admission to the Program; pre- or co-requisite: ZOO 2403 and 2404.)